warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

     This takes you to an area for configuring a connection between your application and any other services available within your account.

 3. A [pre-requisite](#pre-requisites) for this tutorial is that you should already have a {{site.data.keyword.cloudant_short_notm}} database instance.
-    Click the `Connect existing` button to establish a connection between the database instance and your application:<br/>
+    Click the `Connect existing` button to establish a connection between that database instance and your application:<br/>
     ![Connect to an existing database instance](images/img0020.png)<br/>
     This takes you to a list of the existing service instances in your account.